obazl/dev_ocaml/src/ug/diagnostics_ug.md

 can put this in a file and source it, or add it to your `.bash_profile`.

-## Inspecting command lines
+## <a name="aquery">Action Queries</a>

-Bazel rules typically generate _action_ commands that drive build tools (compilers, linkers, etc.).
+Bazel rules typically generate _actions_ that drive build tools (compilers, linkers, etc.).
 Bazel also caches aggressively; when you build a target, its target/dependency/action graphs are cached, so if you build it again Bazel will just show you the cached result of the previous build instead of rebuilding (unless its dependencies have changed).
 If you need to see the command that was used to build it, you can delete its output or run `bazel clean` to force a rebuild.
 But that's inefficient, and Bazel offers a much better way: [action graph queries](https://blog.bazel.build/2019/02/15/introducing-aquery.html).

-### <a name="action_queries">Action Queries</a>

 Bazel rules may generate multiple actions.
 For example, if you pass a `ppx_executable` to an instance of the `ocaml_module` rule via the